minprog/prog-project/10 Milestones/10 Project Proposal/10 Proposal.md

 - the envisioned app/viz doesn't do enough
 - the purpose of the app/viz is not well-defined (too vague)

 By writing a clear proposal document and getting feedback on it from multiple students and teachers, you can better avoid these risks!
+Below, we list all required aspects of your proposal document.

 ## Problem